Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Test Problems and Methodology

 \subsubsection{A Noisy Normal Distribution}

-While attempting to understand why MultiNest might perform fairly reliable posterior inference for many standard test problems but systematically underestimate credible intervals to noticeable degrees when applied to astronomical data analyses \citep[e.g.,][]{2019ApJ...887L..24M,2021AJ....162..237I,2021ApJ...918L..28M}, I considered the possibility that some sort of ``noise'' (perhaps some fairly high-frequency or stochastic variation in the likelihood as a function of one or more parameters, superimposed over some smooth trend) might be present in actual analyses but not the smooth test problems described above.
-To test this idea, I used the following log-likelihood function in N dimensions
+While attempting to understand why MultiNest might perform fairly reliable posterior inference for many standard test problems but in certain astronomical data analyses systematically underestimate credible region widths \citep[e.g.,][]{2019ApJ...887L..24M,2021AJ....162..237I,2021ApJ...918L..28M},\footnote{Most quantitatively, in \citet{2021ApJ...918L..28M}, MultiNest underestimated the neutron star equatorial radius posterior width by a factor of $\sim0.67$ when used with ($N_{\rm live}=1000,$ $\epsilon=0.01$), a factor of $\sim0.79$ when used with ($N_{\rm live}=3000,$ $\epsilon=0.01$), and even smaller factors when used with larger sampling efficiencies.} I considered the admittedly speculative possibility that some sort of ``noise'' (perhaps some fairly high-frequency or stochastic variation in the likelihood as a function of one or more parameters, superimposed over some smooth trend) might be present in actual analyses but not the smooth test problems described above.\footnote{ I was led to this line of investigation by first using a KDE of the posterior samples from \citet{2021ApJ...918L..28M} as a target likelihood function and finding that MultiNest produced accurate posterior inferences (for a range of KDE bandwidths), suggesting that some property of the analysis besides simply the \textit{shape} of the posteriors was to blame.} To test this idea, I used the following log-likelihood function in N dimensions

 where $f(x)$ is a linear interpolant over a sequence of pseudorandom numbers drawn uniformly between -1 and 1, and $A$ is a noise amplitude.
 For simplicity I used the same pseudorandom field in each dimension, which had between 250 and 1250 samples per $\sigma_i$.
+The standard deviations and priors were the same as in Section \ref{sec:normal}.
 To be clear, I make no claim that this sort of noise is actually present in practical analyses: this is simply one test case where MultiNest performs similarly to the aforementioned applications to real data.